p4lang/behavioral-model/docs/simple_switch.md

 The P4_16 language also now has a Portable Switch Architecture (PSA) defined in [its own specification](https://p4.org/specs).
-As of October 2019, a partial implementation of the PSA architecture has been done, but it is not yet complete.
+As of January 2022, a partial implementation of the PSA architecture has been done, but it is not yet complete.
 It will be implemented in a separate executable program named `psa_switch`, separate from the `simple_switch` program described here.